engrchrishenry/eye_blink_detection/README.md

 This software can calculate the number of times a person blinked his/her eyes.

 ## Requirements:
+This project was tested on python 3.6 on Windows 10.
  - python==3.6
  - dlib
  - opencv